mattermost/docs/source/channels/set-channel-preferences.rst

 A channel purpose refers to text that displays when users select **View Info** for a channel.
 A channel purpose can be up to 250 characters in length and is often used to help users decide whether to join the channel.

-To add a channel purpose, select **Edit Channel Purpose**.
-Any channel member can change a channel purpose, unless the System Admin has `restricted permissions to do so using advanced permissions </onboard/advanced-permissions.html>`__.
+Change the channel purpose by selecting **Edit Channel Purpose**.
+Any channel member can change a channel purpose, unless the system admin has `restricted permissions to do so using advanced permissions </onboard/advanced-permissions.html>`__.

 .. image:: ../images/channel-purpose.png
     :alt: Channel purpose helps users decide if they want to join the channel based on its scope or focus.